top of page

 Step 1: Prepare the Skin

-Cleanse your face and neck, then apply 3–4 drops of either Saffron Beauty Oil or Violet Leaf Beauty Oil.
-These rich botanical blends provide slip while nourishing the skin through the massage.
+Start by cleansing your face and neck.
+Then, apply 3–4 drops of either Saffron Beauty Oil or Violet Leaf Beauty Oil.
+These rich botanical blends provide slip while nourishing the skin during the massage.
 Warm the oil between your palms, inhale deeply, and allow your breath to settle before beginning.

 Step 2: Begin with the Neck — Opening the Pathways